aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/transaction_fee.md

 ## Resource `CollectedFeesPerBlock`

-Stores information about the block proposer and the amount of fees collected when executing the block.
+Stores information about the block proposer and the amount of fees<br/> collected when executing the block.

 <pre><code>struct CollectedFeesPerBlock has key<br/></code></pre>